alexdinh1997/Airlines_covid19_ETL_pipelines_with_Airflow_AWS/README.md

 ## SENARIO:

-The goal of the data engineering capstone project is to allow you to use what you've learnt during the curriculum.
+The goal of the data engineering capstone project is to allow to use in practical case study.
 This project will be a significant component of your portfolio, assisting you in achieving your data engineering career objectives.

-In this project, you have the option of completing the project that has been assigned to you or defining the scope and data for a project of your own design.
-In any case, you'll be required to follow the instructions specified below.
+Besides, using Data orchestration tool like Apache Airflow help to direct and manage the flows of data in a systematic and automatic way to compare to the traditional process.

 ## BRIEF OUTLINE: